 Vertical farms are brimful of wireless sensors.
 They monitor temperature, humidity, soil moisture, etc. Computers and smartphone apps control the entire operation.
 However, v-farms cannot combat all the damage done by traditional agriculture.

 IoT sustainability might change our agricultural ways for the better.
 For instance, many plants go wasted due to poor crop conditions.
 IoT monitoring can significantly improve crop management and bring an end to such practices.

-Moreover, in the last 50 years, pesticides in traditional agriculture have increased eightfold.
+Moreover, in the last 50 years, pesticide use in traditional agriculture has increased eightfold.
 It has intensified crop cultivation, leading to land exploitation, extensive water pollution, and increased CO2 emissions.

 Towards a brighter future with sustainable manufacturing

 A sustainable industry’s real impact lies in combining all smart solutions.
 When all IoT systems are synchronized, they will adapt to each other and increase the environmental benefits tenfold.
 Then, we’ll see the true power of IoT sustainability.